Last Updated: April 13, 2025

 Post-Performance Years

 Following his last stunt show in 1980, Knievel made appearances at smaller venues to help foster the career of his son, Robbie.
-He served as Robbie's touring companion for a while, making his last on-tour appearance in Hollywood, Florida in 1981.
-For the remainder of the decade, Knievel drove across the country selling works of art he allegedly created.
-In the 90s, he helped market brands including Harley-Davidson, Little Caesars, and Maxim Casino.
+He served as Robbie's touring companion for a while, making his last on-tour appearance in Hollywood, Florida, in 1981.
+For the remainder of the decade, Evel drove across the country selling works of art he allegedly created.
+In the '90s, he helped market brands such as Harley-Davidson, Little Caesars, and Maxim Casino.

 Personal Life and Health Struggles

-Knievel married Linda Joan Bork in 1959; they had four children, Kelly, Robbie Knievel, Tracey, and Alicia.
-The pair separated in the early 90s before divorcing in 1997.
-In 1999, Knievel married Krystal Kennedy, whom he later divorced in 2001.
+Knievel married Linda Joan Bork in 1959, and they had four children, Kelly, Robbie Knievel, Tracey, and Alicia.
+The pair separated in the early '90s before divorcing in 1997.
+In 1999, Evel married Krystal Kennedy, whom he later divorced in 2001.

-In the late 90s, Knievel received a life-saving liver transplant while suffering from Hepatitis C. In 2005, he was diagnosed with a terminal lung disease that required him to be on a supplemental oxygen supply 24/7.
+In the late '90s, Knievel received a life-saving liver transplant while suffering from Hepatitis C. In 2005, he was diagnosed with a terminal lung disease that required him to be on a supplemental oxygen supply 24/7.
 That year, he also had two minor strokes.
-In November of 2007, Knievel passed away at his residence in Clearwater, Florida.
+On November 30, 2007, Evel passed away at his residence in Clearwater, Florida.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.